Calling All Ichthyosis Patients - Gene Discovery Opportunity

 Anyone affected with ichthyosis is invited to become a part of this study.
 There is no cost to participate.

-If you would like to participate, please email the research team at email@example.com for more information or call (203) 737-4675.
+If you would like to participate, please email Jessica Magro of the research team at firstname.lastname@example.org for more information or call 203-737-4675.

 In 2008, FIRST awarded Dr. Keith Choate of Yale University our inaugural Clinical Scholar Award, enabling him to continue his work, eventually receiving additional funding from other foundations including the Doris Duke Foundation.
 FIRST’s award and support has been instrumental in the sustained development of Dr. Choate’s Gene Discovery Project.
 In fact, Dr. Choate’s project began in a small room at the 2010 FIRST National Family Conference in Orlando, Florida.